automaate/gen2_wiki_sandbox/readme.md

 # Features

-The key features of the MPLABÂ® Harmony Graphics Suite are the following:
+The key features of the MPLAB Harmony Graphics Suite are the following:

 - Hardware optimized for use with Microchip 32-bit SAM and PIC devices
 - Compatible component for use with Microchip Harmony 3 Configurator (MHC)